Beans

 Blue Jay – 60 snap, 90 dry.
 60 snap, 90 dry.
 This beautiful rare heirloom bean is navy blue with beige markings – blue jay colours!
 It was nearly lost, but found and brought back into production by Bob Wildfong of Seeds of Diversity.
 This dual-purpose green bean is excellent eaten in the snap stage and also makes a great dry bean.
 Prolific in cool conditions.

 Provider – 60 days.
 Introduced by Dr. Hoffman of SC in 1965.
-Early bean grows well in cool soils.
-Concentrated sets of round 5–5½” pods.
-Very heavy producer.
-Purple-brown seed.
-Excellent for canning, freezing and dilly beans.
+This early reliable bean grows well in cool soils & always lives up to its name!
+Heavy producer of round 5–5½” pods.
+Excellent dual-purpose for canning, freezing and dilly beans.

 Speedy – 43 days.
 Extremely early premium European bean bred in Germany.
-It produces 5.5” round fleshy American style bean with great taste.
+It produces 5.5” round fleshy beans with great taste.
 Especially bred for first seeding in cool temps & short day conditions in tunnels.
 Upright strong mid-size plant is disease resistant.

 Drew’s Dandy – 55 days snap, 90 dry.
 Dual-purpose heirloom from Carrot River, Sask.
 Green flat pods tasty when young.
 Flat white seed for soup or baked beans.
 For short season areas.
 Trial from Seeds of Diversity.